Disclosure of information based on TCFD Recommendations

 - 1Process to identify and assess climate-related risks

-On climate-related risks, the Task Force on TCFD and company-wide RM meetings will collaborate together and manage overall risks to minimize group-wide risks and maximize opportunities.
-(Figure 2)
+With regard to climate-related risks, the TCFD Task Force and the company-wide RM Conference work together to minimize group-wide risks through comprehensive risk management.

 Metrics and Targets